Ghost-QA/GhostQA/README.md

 6. To access IIS, click the Windows Start button, start typing `Internet Information Services Manager` in the search field, and click `Internet Information Services (IIS) Manager` once it appears.

-7. Install the URL Rewrite module 2.1 from the following link: [URL Rewrite Module 2.1](https://www.iis.net/downloads/microsoft/url-rewrite).
+7. Install the URL Rewrite module 2.1 from the following link: [URL Rewrite Module 2.1](https://download.microsoft.com/download/1/2/8/128E2E22-C1B9-44A4-BE2A-5859ED1D4592/rewrite_amd64_en-US.msi).

-8. Install the .NET Core Hosting Bundle by searching for it in any web browser and installing it from the following link: [Install .NET Core Hosting Bundle](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/hosting-bundle?view=aspnetcore-8.0#direct-download).
+8. Install the .NET Core Hosting Bundle by searching for it in any web browser and installing it from the following link:  [Install .NET Core Hosting Bundle 2.2.1](https://download.visualstudio.microsoft.com/download/pr/5ee633f2-bf6d-49bd-8fb6-80c861c36d54/caa93641707e1fd5b8273ada22009246/dotnet-hosting-2.2.1-win.exe)).

 9. Download the `FFmpeg` file from the following link: [Download FFmpeg](https://ffmpeg.org/download.html).
 Extract the FFmpeg file in the `C:` directory for recording functionality.